digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 ### Create an AWS KMS external key
 You need to create a KMS key with no key material.
-We recommand
+We recommend
 - to set properly the main region.
-(The recommanded region is Ireland - eu-west-1)
+(The recommended region is Ireland - eu-west-1)
 - to have a multi-region key

 ```